Professor Maximilian de Courten

 Professor de Courten is a Global Public Health expert with substantial experience in interventions ranging from the pathophysiology of non-communicable diseases, clinical trials, community-based programs to international government policies for chronic disease control.

 His research focus is Global Health and chronic disease prevention including their surveillance.
-Before joining the Centre for Chronic Disease Prevention & Management, he worked in a range of different organisations, such as:
+Before joining the College of Health & Biomedicine at Victoria University, he worked in a range of different organisations, such as:

 - large governmental research institutes (the National Institutes of Health (NIH) in the US)